 How are you going to document the maintenance of community support and/or participation recruitment?

 C. COMMUNITY AWARENESS AND PROJECT PROGRESS

-What methods will you use to inform the community about the project, its progressand outcomes?
+What methods will you use to inform the community about the project, its progress, ,and outcomes?

 How are you going to document your community outreach efforts about the project and its status?